How to set up your personal tax account - The reason why this is a good move for you.

 It’s easy to register and set up your personal tax account with HMRC (HM Revenue and Customs); all you have to do is fill in your personal details and verify your identity with a passport or photocard driving license, a recent payslip, or p60 on the government’s site and choose a password.
 Your personal tax account allows you to check your details and manage various tax services with HMRC on their gov.uk website.

 Why set up a Personal Tax Account?

 Once it is activated you can then allow us access so that we can view your personal tax information.
-With all this at our fingertips our expert accountants will have enough knowledge to make sure that you don’t miss out anything that your owed and get you the maximum refund possible.
+With all this at our fingertips, our expert accountants will have enough knowledge to make sure that you don’t miss out on anything that your owed and get you the maximum refund possible.

 Having access to your personal tax account will also help us to get your refund into your bank account much quicker as we can find other important information that we need to progress your claim like your UTR number if you already have one.
 Also when it comes to us doing the next tax refund for you the following year we will have access from the start and the refund will go even quicker.